-St. Bartholomew School believes that developmentally appropriate testing is an essential tool for both the students and their families, as well as for their teachers and the administration.
+St. Bartholomew School believes that developmentally appropriate testing is an essential tool for both students and their families, as well as for their teachers and the administration.
 Testing, in order to be most effective, should not only be designed to help a student learn to manage school assessments, but also accurately determine if a child is learning and how to improve that learning process.
 Most importantly, a student should feel that he or she is able to learn, and will be able to show that in a way that is developmentally appropriate.

-Younger students will be assessed with tools as simple as worksheets.
-Testing skills progress in the lower school to include quizzes and unit tests in major subject matter, such as vocabulary and spelling tests in Language Arts.
+Younger students are assessed with tools as simple as worksheets.
+Testing progress in the lower school to include quizzes and unit tests in major subject matter, such as vocabulary and spelling tests in Language Arts.
 Upper School students continue the assessment progression and learn to take unit exams, as well as midterms and finals.
 This preparation at middle school grade levels helps students transition to high school exam taking, and teaches them to manage long term projects.

 MAP (Measures of Academic Progress) testing is used as a benchmark assessment tool two to three times a year to assess students' math and reading knowledge.
 This process is helpful for many reasons: